Code-Institute-Submissions/BitWise-Front-End_2/README.md

 This field will look like the link addition form but will appear in the position of the link being updated and will be pre-populated.
 It utilizes the [form validation feature](#form-validation) and has a cancel button as well as a submission button.

-The state of the links are updated to ammend the link immediatly in it's current location.
+The state of the links are updated to amend the link immediately in it's current location.

-On successfull or failed link edit a notification will be generated using the [notification feature](#notifications).
+On successful or failed link edit a notification will be generated using the [notification feature](#notifications).

 <details>
       <summary style="font-weight:bold">Link Edit Screenshot</summary>